Disability and Applied Behaviour Analysis (Advanced Certificate)

 The Disability and Applied Behaviour Analysis (DABA) credential is an advanced certificate (post diploma/degree) that provides graduates with comprehensive knowledge and skills in the application of Applied Behaviour Analysis (ABA) within a disability context.

-The DABA credential is the only bachelor-level program in BC that is approved by both the Behaviour Analyst Certification Board® (BACB) and the Teacher Qualification Service (TQS).
+The DABA credential is approved by both the Association for Behaviour Analysis International® (ABAI) and the Teacher Qualification Service (TQS).
 These approvals make the credential highly attractive to professionals aspiring to become Board Certified Assistant Behaviour Analysts (BCaBA) and/or K-to-12 teachers working toward a higher pay level and specialized knowledge base.

 As a provider of a BACB verified course sequence (VCS), please go to the BACB website and view the published VCS Pass Rates.
 You can find the pass rates of previous Douglas College students by selecting the BCaBA pass rate information.
 Should you see a gap in the data, note that pass-rate data are not published for sequences with fewer than six first-time candidates in a single year.

-DABA courses can also be used as specialty or elective courses within a number of degree programs at Douglas College, such as the BA in Applied Psychology, as well as other institutions, including the University of Calgary, University of Victoria and Simon Fraser University.
+DABA courses can also be used as specialty or elective courses within a number of degree programs at Douglas College, such as the BA in Applied Psychology, as well as other Canadian institutions.
+Visit the B.C.
+Transfer Guide and your transfer university’s website regularly to confirm which courses transfer.

 NOTE: International students are not currently eligible for this program.
 For more information, contact Douglas College International.